 Both terms originate from military terminology in Sun Tzu’s The Art of War.
 Strategies are directional and are a hypothesis about where we need to go, e.g., we need to capture that stronghold in order to secure this area.
 They are your action plan.
 Tactics are the specific steps that lead to the strategy (or that reveal if we need to change the strategy altogether), e.g., to capture this stronghold we need to increase on-the-ground forces, arm them with these specific weapons and strike during this time of day.

 An example of the difference between strategy and tactics

 Let’s say you’re a healthcare provider.
 Your strategy might be to improve the quality of care that your patients receive with their doctors.
 Your tactics might include training doctors in your network and providing them with specific care guidelines.
 But how do you track the trainings and what constitutes meeting the guidelines?
 This is where using OKRs (Objectives and Key Results) can really help (more on that shortly).

 It’s common to conflate these two — and people often do.
 Without a clear strategy you can’t be sure your tactics are on point.
 And if you just have tactics, how do you know what impact they’re supposed to have without a strategy?
 Strategy is an expression of your North Star.
 The most effective tactics serve your strategy.

 How can OKRs help strengthen your strategy and tactics?

 Now that you see how strategies and tactics differ, let’s address a common problem: lack of alignment in an organization.
 How do you:

-A. Help every individuals connect day-to-day work to high-level strategies?
+A. Help individuals connect their day-to-day work to high-level strategies?